-Results of the following studies performed with mupirocin calcium or mupirocin sodium in vitro and in vivo did not indicate a potential for genotoxicity: Rat primary hepatocyte unscheduled DNA synthesis, sediment analysis for DNA strand breaks, Salmonella reversion test (Ames), Escherichia coli mutation assay, metaphase analysis of human lymphocytes, mouse lymphoma assay, and bone marrow micronuclei assay in mice.
+Results of the following studies performed with mupirocin calcium or mupirocin sodium in vitro and in vivo did not indicate a potential for genotoxicity: rat primary hepatocyte unscheduled DNA synthesis, sediment analysis for DNA strand breaks, Salmonella reversion test (Ames), Escherichia coli mutation assay, metaphase analysis of human lymphocytes, mouse lymphoma assay, and bone marrow micronuclei assay in mice.

-Reproduction studies were performed in male and female rats with mupirocin administered subcutaneously at doses up to 14 times a human topical dose (approximately 60 mg mupirocin per day) on a mg/m2 basis and revealed no evidence of impaired fertility and reproductive performance from mupirocin.
+Reproduction studies were performed with mupirocin administered subcutaneously to male and female rats at doses up to 100 mg per kg per day which is 14 times the human topical dose (approximately 60 mg mupirocin per day) based on body surface area.
+Neither evidence of impaired fertility nor impaired reproductive performance attributable to mupirocin was observed.

 The efficacy of topical Bactroban Ointment in impetigo was tested in 2 trials.
 In the first, subjects with impetigo were randomized to receive either Bactroban Ointment or vehicle placebo 3 times daily for 8 to 12 days.
 Clinical efficacy rates at end of therapy in the evaluable populations (adults and pediatric subjects included) were 71% for Bactroban Ointment (n = 49) and 35% for vehicle placebo (n = 51).
 Pathogen eradication rates in the evaluable populations were 94% for Bactroban Ointment and 62% for vehicle placebo.

 There were 91 pediatric subjects aged 2 months to 15 years in the first trial described above.
 Clinical efficacy rates at end of therapy in the evaluable populations were 78% for Bactroban Ointment (n = 42) and 36% for vehicle placebo (n = 49).
 In the second trial described above, all subjects were pediatric except 2 adults in the group receiving Bactroban Ointment.
 The age range of the pediatric subjects was 7 months to 13 years.
 The clinical efficacy rate for Bactroban Ointment (n = 27) was 96%, and for erythromycin it was unchanged (78.5%).

-Bactroban Ointment is supplied in 22‑gram tubes.
+Bactroban Ointment, 2% is supplied in 22‑gram tubes.